-Our Board is currently composed of six directors, but effective as of the time of the Annual Meeting, our Board will be reduced to five members.
+Our Board is composed of seven directors.
 Our directors hold office until their successors have been elected and qualified or until the earlier of their resignation or removal.

 We have no formal policy regarding board diversity.
 Our priority in selection of board members is identification of members who will further the interests of our stockholders through his or her established record of professional accomplishment, the ability to contribute positively to the collaborative culture among board members, knowledge of our business and understanding of the competitive landscape.